Bird flu drives free-range hens indoors to protect poultry

 Chickens are categorized as free-range or pasture-raised primarily by the amount of time they spend outdoors and space they are provided.

-Free-range chickens typically must have at least 21.8 square feet (2 square meters) of roaming space outdoors and remain out until temperatures drop below around 30 degrees Fahrenheit (minus 1 Celsius), according to the American Humane Association, which certifies egg operations.
-Pasture-raised chickens typically must have 108 square feet (10 square meters) outdoors each and remain outside most of the year except during inclement weather.
+Free-range chickens typically must have at least 21.8 square feet of roaming space outdoors and remain out until temperatures drop below around 30 degrees Fahrenheit, according to the American Humane Association, which certifies egg operations.
+Pasture-raised chickens typically must have 108 square feet outdoors each and remain outside most of the year except during inclement weather.

 The certifying organizations have protocols for high-risk situations and allow for temporary housing indoors — a time period not specifically defined — once a farm documents an outbreak near an outdoor flock.
 Certification agencies monitor farms to ensure they don't use bird flu as an excuse to keep birds inside too long.